keithhb33/Content-Aware-Aspect-Ratio/README.md

 # Content-Aware-Aspect-Ratio

-Uses content-aware image resizing to modernize 4:3 video files to a 16:9 aspect ratio without cropping or losing data.
+Uses content-aware image resizing to modernize 4:3 videos to a 16:9 aspect ratio without cropping or losing data.

 <table>
 <tr>